csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         - Must be unique among all variable, method, and class names
         - Should use CamelCase if it contains multiple words
     - Note that the variable's type is not part of its name: two variables cannot have the same name *even if* they are different types
+    - Multiple variables can be declared in the same statement: `string myFirstName, myLastName;` would declare _two_ strings called respectively `myFirstName` and `myLastName`.
 - Assignment
     - The act of changing the value of a variable
     - Uses the symbol `=`, which is the *assignment operator*, not a statement of equality -- it does not mean "equals"